AI Security: The Next Frontier

 Discovery and continuous

-of AI inventory
+monitoring of AI inventory

 Discover and monitor all models, datasets and prompts and tools used by AI apps in the organization.
 Detect and mitigate risks, and get full, continuous visibilioty and auditability of the entire app usage.